Learn more about Alzheimer’s disease treatment at Delta Medical Center in Memphis, TN

 - Spiritual guidance

-When your inpatient program is complete we will do everything we can to ensure there is no lapse in your recovery process.
+When your inpatient care is complete we will do everything we can to ensure there is no lapse in your recovery process.
 Our staff will work with you to determine the best next step for care.
 If you have been stabilized and are able to return home, we will make sure that you have connections to outside resources that can assist you with any concerns that may arise.
 Additionally, we will make sure you understand your medication needs so that you can adhere to your medication regime.

 If you are still in need of more structured care, Delta offers two levels of outpatient treatment designed to fit the needs of each individual.
-Our Partial Hospitalization Program (PHP) is a daily program offering 20 hours of weekly therapy.
+Our Partial Hospitalization Program (PHP) is a daily treatment option offering 20 hours of weekly therapy.
 The Intensive Outpatient Program (IOP) is less intense and only meets 3 days a week for 4 hours a day.

 Some individuals with Alzheimer’s disease may be in a more advanced stage and are no longer able to return home due to the intense care needed.
 If your loved one can no longer live on their own, we will work to help you find a perfect place for them where they will receive around the clock care.